Essential Oils For Itching: How To Use, Risks, & Safety Tips

 4. Lavender Oil

 Lavender oil is effective against a wide array of skin issues, such as abscesses, blisters, boils, bacterial infections, burns, cuts, eczema, dermatitis, fungal infections, insect bites, skin inflammation, stings, psoriasis, rosacea, and wounds.
-It is quite effective against S. aureus bacteria, which cause acne, boils, and folliculitisi XA common skin condition where the hair follicles get inflamed or infected and cause itching, pain, hair loss, and pimples. .
+It is quite effective against S. aureus bacteria, which cause acne, boils, and folliculitisi A common skin condition where the hair follicles get inflamed or infected and cause itching, pain, hair loss, and pimples. .
 These skin conditions are known to create itching on the skin in varying degrees (4).
-It can also be used for aromatherapy.
+This essential oil for eczema can also be used for aromatherapy.

 5. Frankincense Oil